The Speedbuggy Story

 Timbo: When we got Steve back in the band, one thing I asked him was what cover he wanted to do — and he said “How Soon Is Now.”
 I was, like, “Hmmm…” And I listened to every song by the Smiths, trying to find a different song!
 I didn’t know how I’d be able to sing it or play guitar on it.
 That’s when Mike said, “Just take a breath and let’s make it our own.”
 And that’s what we did.
 In the video for it, we’re zombies in this creepy basement area.
 We’ve actually shot four videos so far for the album.

 Steve: My favorite Smiths tune.
 While listening to it one day I though, “ I’d like to cover this but how?”
 Leave it to Timbo and Mikers to come up with the killer arrangement!
-I wanted to stay true to Johnny Marr’s riffs, and once Patrick and I synced that up…wabam!
+I wanted to stay true to Johnny Marr’s riffs, and once Skip and I synced that up…wabam!

 Hitch My Wagon: